OfficeDev/msteams-docs.es-ES/msteams-platform/apps-in-teams-meetings/design/designing-apps-in-meetings.md

 ## <a name="best-practices"></a>Procedimientos recomendados

-Usa estas recomendaciones para crear una experiencia de aplicación de calidad.
+Use estas recomendaciones para crear una experiencia de aplicación de calidad.

 ### <a name="interactions"></a>Interacciones